How to attend the Summer LA Olympics 2028

 Additional experiences tied to the Games

 A price for this kind of package for 3 nights can range between $10,000–12,000 per person.
-If you wanted to DIY your tickets and book an accommodation package, that could start around $6,000 per person (3 nights).

-The Olympics also make a natural anchor for a longer trip.
+The Olympics also makes a natural anchor for a longer trip.
 We've built full itineraries around major sporting events before.
 Read how we turned a few days at Wimbledon into a full London + Edinburgh itinerary for this couple.

 What Is the Olympics Schedule in 2028?